top of page

 Improvisation as Foundation

-Whatever it was, it led me to New York, performing improv and sketch comedy on multiple teams from 2012 to now.
+Whatever it was, it led me to New York, performing improv and sketch comedy on multiple teams starting in 2012.
 I've performed comedy and theater everywhere in the city from dingy midtown bar basements to Off Broadway theaters - including 900 shows with Drunk Shakespeare!

-My training is a combination of old school Second City (with teachers like Gary Austin - founder of the Groundlings, David Razowsky and Michael Gellman) and new school UCB (I've completed both their improv and sketch curricula).
+My improvisation training is a combination of old school Second City (with teachers like Gary Austin - founder of the Groundlings - David Razowsky, and Michael Gellman) and new school UCB.
 It's that blending of old and new school improvisation that allowed me to build a solid reputation as a reliable actor who listens and reacts realistically.
 I'll go as big as the scene requires, but still keep the character's feet on the ground.
 Come see a show live to see just how that works!

 bottom of page